 We believe that students need a knowledge-based curriculum to ensure they have solid foundations across a range of subject areas.
 We feel that a structured, well-planned curriculum which offers appropriate progression and builds on prior learning, is the best way to prepare students for success in public examinations and equip them for their future careers.

 The focus on imparting knowledge does not mean that we dismiss the value of pupils acquiring skills and indeed, feel that schools should offer a balance of approaches.
 However, we also recognise that pupils cannot be taught skills in a vacuum and benefit from expert, teacher-led instruction in order to acquire secure subject knowledge as a platform for their learning.

-Staff are encouraged to use a range of techniques to promote pupil learning and have been trained in using Kagan structures, (active and cooperative learning methods) and Precision Teaching combined with direct instruction, to increase learning fluency and improve recall of facts.
+Staff are encouraged to use a range of techniques to promote pupil learning, including active and cooperative learning methods and precision teaching combined with direct instruction, to increase learning fluency and improve recall of facts.